 FREE Site Assessment

 Our experienced staff can carry out a FREE site assessment for you.
 We can visit your premises and give advice on which type of products or evacuation chairs are best suited to your requirements.
 This will save you time as you will not need to search for the right kit.
 We can also carry out maintenance on any existing evacuation chair or evacuation chair you may have.

 What other options are available in addition to Evacuation Chairs?

 In addition to Evacuation / Escape Chairs, our Patient Transport Chairs are used in many hospitals and care homes on a daily basis to transport patients safely and comfortably or as an option for ascending stairs from lower levels.
-Other types of chair, equipment and services are available on our homepage.
+Other types of chair, equipment and services are available to view on our homepage.